2008 United States Senate election in Oklahoma: Campaign

 Inhofe, who in August 2008 had a 61% approval rating, emphasized his conservative record and tried to label Rice as a "committed liberal."
 In the debates, Rice tried to connect Inhofe to George W. Bush saying "An era allowed this to happen.
 George Bush came into office eight years ago with a Republican majority and ... an agenda of radical deregulation."
-Rice also believed in global warming, something Inhofe is famous for denying.
+Rice also believed in climate change, something Inhofe is known for denying.
 In the election, Inhofe had over $5 million in the bank.
 Rice had $3.8 million.